winesapOS/winesapOS/DEVELOPER.md

 #### Automatic

 Run the tests to ensure that everything was setup correctly.
+These are automatically ran and logged as part of the install script.
 The tests must be run with the ZSH shell (not BASH).

 ```
-$ sudo zsh ./tests-arch-linux.sh 2> /dev/stdout | tee -a /mnt/etc/mac-linux-gaming-stick/tests-manjaro.log
+$ sudo zsh ./tests-arch-linux.sh
 ```

 #### Manual